 Our storytelling presentations and book giveaways at summer programs across Vermont and New Hampshire keep reading a part of children’s lives during school vacation.

 Activities and Support

 CLiF works closely with organizations such as Hunger Free Vermont, New Hampshire Department of Education, and the New Hampshire Bureau of Nutrition Programs and Services to identify nutrition programs, summer camps, and other organizations that serve kids at risk of experiencing summer slide.

 CLiF presenters tell stories, read aloud from books, and share their love of words, reading, and writing.
 Every child who participates chooses two books to keep from a wide selection of brand-new children’s books.

 CLiF finds that when children choose their own books, they’re more excited about reading and more likely to read for pleasure.
 A study by the International Literacy Association found 80% of students say the books they enjoy the most are the ones they choose themselves.

 Applications are due by May 31, 2024.
 We encourage applicants to apply as early as possible to have a better change of receiving programming and to enjoy greater scheduling flexibility.

 An organization, program, camp, library or facility must meet these requirements to apply for CLiF’s Summer Readers program:

 - Serve children between birth and age 12

-- Able to gather at least 35 children for a storytelling event
+- Able to gather at least 25 children either in-person or virtually for a storytelling event